pmich/bartendro/docs/dispenser.md

 Sending packets
 ===============

-Packets should be sent to the dispensers with a baud rate of 9600, no party and 1 stop bit.
+Packets should be sent to the dispensers with a baud rate of 9600, no parity and 1 stop bit.
 After sending 10 bytes, the user should wait until the dispenser sends a response.
 Most packet types will get a single byte ACK code response and some will get a complete packet as a response.
 Packets that receive a full response are: